 Plus, you won’t have the security guards, access control and CCTV monitoring your PC 24/7.
 These warehouses do and they limit the people with access to them.
 They also have protection against things like fire – technology that sucks all the oxygen out the room – all expensive stuff that you can benefit from.

-Hackers can easily attack a PC.
+Hackers can easily attack a PC, usually starting by Phishing.
 This will expose your data (you’ll be having to give the ICO a call) and worse, deploy ransomware so getting you to pay for the privilege of getting what was yours back – robbed twice.
 And you’ll still never know what they did with the data (you’d be naive to think they just stole it to get you to pay for it back).

 Cloud storage is encrypted which makes it harder work for hackers.
 It’s not like they don’t like hard work – too many people make it easy for them which makes it quicker.
 Time is money and they can be earning more from the easy pickings.